 - Research the travel industry: Gain an understanding of the travel industry and the services that travel agents provide.
 Learn about the different types of travel agencies, what they offer and the services they provide.

 - Develop Travel Expertise: Develop expertise in the travel industry.
 Learn about different travel destinations, hotels, tour packages, flight schedules and other travel-related topics.
-Cruise Planners has over 500+ online courses for you to learn about the suppliers and travel partners
+Cruise Planners has over 500+ online courses for you to learn about suppliers and travel partners.

 - Explore Training Opportunities: Pursue training opportunities to become a travel agent.
 At Cruise Planners, our award-winning STAR University is held six times a year in Fort Lauderdale and includes industry and sales training from executives in addition to a trade show.

-Whether you consider joining the travel industry or another industry, the most important factor is to do your due diligence and make an informed decision.
+Whether you are considering joining the travel industry or another industry, the most important factor is to do your due diligence and make an informed decision.
 It could be the best decision you wish you had made years ago.